 - Choose a job title that your intended candidate audience will be searching for, and consider bulking it up with a top benefit you offer.

 - If every company in your sector is following the same format for job postings, change yours.
 It could be small wording changes or something more specific that your company is doing; you want your job postings to stand out.

 - It might sound counterintuitive, since your primary goal is to “sell” your job openings, but get rid of any language that sounds like an opinion.
 You have to be able to describe the role in your job posting, but using language like “amazing opportunity” or “exciting new technology.”
 Amazing and exciting are subjective; stick to the objective.

 - Create or improve apprenticeship programs and make them part of your recruitment marketing.

 - If your EEO statement simply states that your company is an equal opportunity employer, consider expanding on it to be more specific about underrepresented groups.
 Need some ideas?
-Here’s a great list from our friends at Ongig: 10 Samples of an Effective EEO Statement.
+Here’s a great list of EEO best practices.

 - Nearly every manufacturer on the planet is familiar with safety protocols after the past year (and are hopefully continuing to use them).
 If your company is sticking with stringent safety measures, include it in your posting.

 - You don’t have to guess what candidates want.
 They want the same thing we all do: competitive pay and benefits, work-life balance, career development opportunities, appreciation for hard work… it sounds simple because it is.